These Are The Sexiest Sounds People Make During Sex, Survey Finds

 Some people find dirty talk a little unnatural, but there are lots of different ways to go about it.
 Although it can be awkward to get into at first, there are plenty of ways to do dirty talk without feeling uncomfortable, if you want to give it a try.
 If you don't like it, don't worry.

 3. Heavy Breathing

-Apparently for men, screaming in bed (the joyful kind) was a 50/50 split — but for women, only 36.2 percent said it was their thing.
+Screaming is another area where people have a range of feelings.
+Apparently for men, screaming in bed (the joyful kind) was a 50/50 split — some people are all about it, while others aren't so into it.
+For women, they were pretty staggeringly against screaming in the bedroom.
+In fact, only 36.2 percent said it was their thing.

-I didn't know that squeaking during sex was a real thing, but for 17.9 percent of men and 14.8 percent of women, it's a turn-on.
+I didn't know that squeaking during sex was a real thing, but everybody's different — and, let's be honest, sometimes unexpected things can happen in the bedroom and then you just ride that wave.
+Squeaking isn't the most common noise in the world, but it's also not the most popular.
+Only 17.9 percent of men and 14.8 percent of women said that it's a turn-on.

 Now, silence gets a bad rap, but 12.8 percent of women said they liked it being totally quiet during sex.
 And 8.3 percent of men agreed.
 So just because it may not be everyone's thing, doesn't mean it can't be yours.
 Strong and silent is totally fine.